windyboy/hass-migrate/README.md

 # Home Assistant MySQL to PostgreSQL Migration Tool

-> **⚠️ DEVELOPMENT STATUS: EARLY PROTOTYPE**
+> **⚠️ DEVELOPMENT STATUS: FUNCTIONAL PROTOTYPE**
 >
-> **🚧 Migration engine and CLI are NOT yet fully implemented.
-DO NOT use in production.**
+> **✅ Migration engine and CLI are fully implemented.
+Ready for testing in non-production environments.**
 >
 > **Current Status:**
 > - ✅ Configuration validation and PostgreSQL schema are complete
 > - ✅ Basic CLI commands (check, tables, status) are functional
-> - ❌ Data migration commands are not yet implemented
+> - ✅ Data migration commands are implemented
-> - ❌ Progress tracking, resume, and validation are planned but not implemented
+> - ✅ Progress tracking, resume, and validation are implemented
 >
-> This README describes the **planned architecture**.
+> This README describes the **current implementation**.
 See "What's Actually Working" below.

 ---